Reading Sounds

-Winner: 2017 Best Book in Technical and Scientific Communication, Conference on College Composition and Communication (CCCC)
+★ Winner: 2017 Best Book in Technical or Scientific Communication, CCCC/NCTE

 Praise for Reading Sounds